ClaireRoberts1403/LostInTheDark/README.md

 - Game play tested by setting win value to five, both versions work win or lose with the pop up deploying.
 - Could not get the mute button to mute audio.
 - Could not get the highscore to be displayed on highscore board.
 I could find no soloution using Javascript to do this.
-- All code run through a formatter. https://htmlformatter.com/
+- All code run through a formatter. [htmlformatter](https://htmlformatter.com/)
 - Code ran through doiuse..?
-Found less than 1% compatability issues with other browsers. http://doiuse.herokuapp.com/
+Found less than 1% compatability issues with other browsers.
+[Do is use?](http://doiuse.herokuapp.com/)
-- Code ran through html mark up validator https://validator.w3.org/.
-It highlighted a issue with a button being use with a link.
+- Code ran through html mark up validator [validator](https://validator.w3.org/) It highlighted a issue with a button being use with a link.
 This was fix by styling the link as a button.
-- Testing through mobiReady https://ready.mobi/ highlight a lack of favicon and issues with CSS not rendering the background image.
+- Testing through mobiReady [mobiready](https://ready.mobi/) highlight a lack of favicon and issues with CSS not rendering the background image.
 Issue due to adding a background color if image failed.
-- Responsive testing on http://responsivetesttool.com/ highlighted that the game size may actually be a little small at the mobile size.
+- Responsive testing on [Responsive test tool](http://responsivetesttool.com/) highlighted that the game size may actually be a little small at the mobile size.
 Also highlight an issue with the scores and level text moving and jumping.
 - From the results of responsive testing no stylesheet for tablet size devices is needed.
 - From more user testing on mobile devices in its current format the game seem best suited to computer play using a mouse to touch the arrows.
-This is somwthing that could be looked into more in the future.
+This is something that could be looked into more in the future.

 ## Deployment

 The game is hosted through github pages.
+Purely for educational purposes.

 ## Credits